Day 1/ Tokyo arrives!

 The British Isles.

-Is what I am reminded of, taking in the swathes of lush green as I peer out the plane window this grey spring morning during our descent into Narita Airport.
+Is what I am reminded of, taking in the swathes of lush green as I peer out the descending plane window this grey spring morning.
 In geography, Japan is like the UK; a cluster of islands off the mainland.
 The unpredictable sprayish rain and the chilly gale-force winds are traits common to both (as I will experience).
 But this is where any comparison should end, for Japan is unique, and the Japanese without parallel.

 We, a gang of five, have made our online hotel bookings after much deliberation.
 Prior visitors and residents have been fleetingly consulted.
 This is the sum of our collective planning although we are going armed with a guidebook between us.
 Our interests range from soaking up the city, to absorbing the natural splendour, to gaining an insight into the country’s history and temples.
 In passion for food, luckily, our zests converge.